CaffeineMC/lithium-fabric/lithium-mixin-config.md

 ### `mixin.entity.equipment_tracking`
 (default: `true`)
 Skips repeated checks whether the equipment of an entity changed.
-Instead equipment updates are detected
+Equipment updates are detected instead.
+Requirements:
+- `mixin.util.item_component_and_count_tracking=true`

 ### `mixin.entity.equipment_tracking.enchantment_ticking`
 (default: `true`)
 Use equipment tracking to skip ticking enchantments (Soul speed) when no such enchantments are present on the equipment of a living entity.

+### `mixin.entity.equipment_tracking.equipment_changes`
+(default: `true`)
+Skips repeated checks whether the equipment of an entity changed.

 ### `mixin.entity.fast_elytra_check`
 (default: `true`)